schlatterbeck/pgapack/docs/sphinx/bib.rst

             nondominated sorting approach, part II: Handling constraints and extending to an adaptive approach. *IEEE Transactions on Evolutionary Computation,* 18(4):602–622, August 2014.
 ..
+[Jen03]  Mikkel T. Jensen.
+Reducing the run-time complexity of
+            multiobjective EAs: The NSGA-II and other algorithms.
+IEEE Transactions on Evolutionary Computation, 7(5):503–515,
+            October 2003.
+..
 [Kei06]  Maarten Keijzer, editor.
 Genetic and Evolutionary Computation
             GECCO 2006.
 ACM, Seattle, Washington, July 2006.
 ..
 [MI94]   Tadahiko Murata and Hisao Ishibuchi.
 Performance evaluation of